Fond du Lac County 4-H Leader

 In Memoriam

-Leverne Senn began her 4-H journey as a founding member of the Mighty Mites 4-H club that she led for 35 years.
+Leverne Senn began her 4-H journey as a founding member of the Mighty Mites 4-H Club that she led for 35 years.
 As general and clothing leader of the club, membership grew to over 120 members and 35 leaders, making it one of the largest clubs in Fond du Lac County.

-Leverne clerked at the fair, judged record books and volunteered at the 4-H fair food stand.
-Being a certified clothing judge allowed Leverne to judge other fairs and serve as district director for the ”Make it with Wool” contest.
+Leverne clerked at the fair, judged record books, and volunteered at the 4-H fair food stand.
+Being a certified clothing judge allowed Leverne to judge other fairs and serve as district director for the “Make it with Wool” contest.

 4-H members from Leverne’s club recycled the community’s newspapers, glass, and metal.
 The club organized a community ice cream social to promote Wisconsin Dairy that ran for 45 years, and worked to make their community a better place.
-Upon retirement, former 4-Hers thanked Leverne for her guidance and the opportunities afforded them to learn and grow into responsible and successful adults.
+Upon retirement, former 4-H’ers thanked Leverne for her guidance and the opportunities that afforded them to learn and grow into responsible and successful adults.

 Find Other Hall of Fame Honorees